 The restaurants in Tuscany

 If you don’t want to venture far, you’ll find a variety of restaurants within the grounds of Park Albatros – one buffet-style, one traditional Italian, a pizzeria (with takeaway), a snack bar, creperie, sweet shop and a couple of gelaterias that serve scrummy home-made gelato.
 There’s also a couple of bars, the best one located right next to the park – perfect for a sundowner while watching the kids play.
 Nearby, there’s plenty of Italian eateries to explore (although we were not impressed nearby Al Tramonto with its gritty seafood and unwelcoming service), just be warned if you cycle out at night, street lights are rare in the area!

-Camping Tuscany: Park Albratros lifestyle
+Camping in Tuscany: final thoughts on Park Albatros lifestyle

 If you like laid back, outdoorsy living, scoffing Italian food, spectacular sightseeing, child-friendly sandy beaches, being a big kid, sunshine and swimming, then the lifestyle here is infectious.
 It can be hard to fully relax on holiday with young kids, but the set up here couldn’t have been more perfect for toddlers and pre-schoolers.
 Watching families with older kids, it looked like they were equally loving the freedom.
 This holiday’s going down as an all-round win.
-Click here to book your family-friendly, outdoorsy holiday at Park Albatros.

 You might also like: